 If budget is an issue and you don’t mind hiring a more novice social media manager, you might check out Upwork.
-There are a slew of social media managers and VA’s who use Upwork to find new assignments.
+There is a slew of social media managers and VA’s who use Upwork to find new assignments.
 The prices are generally below market value but don’t expect to find the world’s best social media manager on there.
-Sure there are some gems waiting to be discovered, but keep in mind you may need to go through a couple of social media freelancers before you find the one.
+Sure there are some gems waiting to be discovered, but keep in mind you may need to go through a couple of social media freelancers before you find the right one for you.

 Hiring in House?

-Also if you are hiring in house be sure you do your homework and find out what the going rate is for an in house social media manager.
-According to Glassdoor the national average in the USA for a social media manager is $57,802 base salary just to give you a starting point.
+Also if you are hiring in-house be sure you do your homework and find out what the going rate is for an in-house social media managers in your area.
+According to Glassdoor the national average in the USA for a social media manager is $57,802 base salary, just to give you a starting point.

 What to consider

 Now that I have gone through the signs that it is time to hire a social media manager, and places to find one, let’s talk about the things you need to consider when looking for the right social media provider for you.

 Let’s not lie to each other here, the budget is going to be a big deciding factor in your search for the perfect social media manager.
 I know this because I have had TONS of people pass on working with me because my prices are higher than they are willing to pay.
 But that is okay because I run more of a boutique social media company that provides a different level of services than say a newer social media manager who is looking to land their first couple clients might offer.
 But you do need to be reasonable when it comes to the budget.
 I would say that if you want more than one social media network managed and you need quality work (not the bare minimum) you need to budget a minimum $1000 per month.
 You may or may not find lower-priced services that meet your need, or you may find you need to pay more because you need more, but $1000 is a good starting point.
 And by the way, this does not include an ad budget.